shreyalpanand98/stackline-assessment/README.md

 # Introduction:
-This is an Online assessment for Frontend software engineer at Stackline for Shreyal Prakashkumar Anand.
 This project provides a webpage which shows information of an item and the slaes of that item.
+It showcases the skills of using react-tables and react-graphs in a project.

 ## More details
 - The left pane of the page provides the information of the item, including image, name, tags and detail about it.